Need a new pair of vegan hiking boots? Perfect – that’s exactly what I will show you in this review!

 They have a Vibram outsole with deep lugs, which is very rugged and offers lots of grip and traction.
 In addition to that, the 3D Flex system in the heel also helps with grip, stability and support even on really steep terrain.
 This also makes the entire boot very flexible and just gives you more control when you’re walking on uneven terrain.

-These boots run a little bit small, so go at least half a size up.
+These vegan hiking boots run a little bit small, so go at least half a size up.

 The MOAB boots by Merrell are available in lots of different version, including a vegan one.
 If you’re looking for a shoe that is guaranteed to perform exceptionally well, then this is one of the best options you can get.